Dehypnotic/comfyui-numbered-text/README.md

 ### Outputs

 - String of selected text division(s).
-- String of the whole text, numbered and limited by the max value
+- String of the whole text, numbered and limited by the max value.

 ---